evanhyd/MeowyPlayer/README.md

 To run in Windows:
 - Anti-virus warning will pop up
+- Click `More Info` on the upper left
 - Click `Run Anyway`

 "From Remote" downloading feature accepts a youtube video url.
 Make sure the url ends with a video ID, for example,